Major European nations suspend use of AstraZeneca vaccine :: WRAL.com

 “Halting a vaccine rollout during a pandemic has consequences,” Head said.
 “This results in delays in protecting people, and the potential for increased vaccine hesitancy, as a result of people who have seen the headlines and understandably become concerned."

-Spahn, the German health minister, said of the decision to suspend the AstraZeneca shot: “The most important thing for confidence is transparency.”
-He said both first and second doses would be affected by the suspension.
+Spahn, the German health minister, defended the country's decision, saying, "The most important thing for confidence is transparency.”
+He said both first and second doses would be suspended.

 German authorities have encouraged anyone who feels increasingly ill more than four days after receiving the shot — for example, with persistent headaches or dot-shaped bruises — to seek medical attention.

-Europe, meanwhile, is reimposing restrictions in a bid to beat back a resurgence in infections, many of them from variants of the original virus.
+Some European countries, meanwhile, have begun reimposing restrictions in a bid to beat back a resurgence in infections, many of them from variants of the original virus.

 In Italy, 80% of children nationwide couldn’t attend classes after stricter rules in more regions took effect on Monday.
 In Poland, bolstered restrictions were applied to two more regions, including Warsaw.
 Paris could go into lockdown in a matter of days because intensive care units are getting swamped with COVID-19 patients.

+And calls are growing in Germany to “ pull the emergency brake” in regions where cases are rising.

-Sylvie Corbet in Paris, Maria Cheng in London and Frances D'Emilio in Rome contributed to this report.
+WRAL reporter Keely Arthur and AP reporters Sylvie Corbet in Paris, Maria Cheng in London, Jamey Keaten in Geneva and Frances D'Emilio in Rome contributed to this report.